milaq/YCast/README.md

 YCast is for you if:
  * You do not want to use a proprietary streaming service
  * You are sick of loading delays and/or downtimes of the vTuner service
+ * You do not want to pay for a feature which was free before
  * You are unsure about the continuation of the vTuner service

 ## Supported devices

 Theoretically, YCast should work for **most AVRs which support vTuner**.
+Most AVRs with network connectivity that were produced between 2011 and 2017 have vTuner support built-in.

-Go ahead and test it with yours, and kindly report the result back :)
+Go ahead, test it with yours and kindly report the results back.
+Any reported device helps the community to see which AVRs work properly and which may have issues.

 ### Confirmed working